 The unnamed narrator of Lovecraft’s story is horrified by what he finds in Innsmouth, and it leads to a government raid of the town.
 In Ruthanna’s books, it’s explained that the people of Innsmouth were taken to internment camps in the desert and after the majority die off, being unable to go to the sea after their transformation, the camps are repurposed to house the Japanese Americans during World War II.
 Ruthanna was influenced here by George Takei’s memoir To The Stars.

-Lovecraft’s works are often use as fodder for games these days, since the majority of his work is in the public domain.
+Lovecraft’s works are often used as fodder for games these days, since the majority of his work is in the public domain.
 His “monsters” make easy boogymen, but having read Ruthanna’s books, I find it hard to see them that way anymore.

-Recently while I was playing Unfathomable, a reskin of the Battlestar Galactica board game, I found myself defending the deep ones, even though in the game I wasn’t a cultist on their side.
+Recently while I was playing Unfathomable, a Lovecraftian reskin of the Battlestar Galactica board game, I found myself defending the deep ones, even though in the game I wasn’t a cultist on their side.
 “They’re not monsters, they’re misunderstood by our characters who are afraid of their own shadows”.

 I think we need to stop being afraid of our shadows.
 In Ruthanna’s version of events, there’s still dangerous secret knowledge that humanity ought not to know, but it’s not unfathomable or inscrutable.
 It takes wisdom and care to know the boundaries of what is safe, and what is not.